PhoenixGreen/Cypherpunktimes-articles/moving-forward-series/simple-payment-verification.md

-# Can a Crypto Wallet be Lightweight, Private, AND Secure?
-The SPV Model Leads the Way
+## Can a Crypto Wallet be Lightweight, Private, AND Secure?
+The SPV Model Leads the Way.

 People need mobile wallets that are fast to set up, easy to use and very secure.
 All too often, mobile wallets make extreme security sacrifices in order to slightly improve ease of use.
 Including, the provision for a centralised node to serve requests to the wallet software.
 This is a trust model that processes all wallet information, sent and received, through a single point of failure.
 SPV challenges this convention by providing a high level of security whilst improving the user experience.

 ## Fast and Small

 If you’re looking for a non-custodial mobile wallet, Simplified Payment Verification (SPV) is an ideal solution.
 SPV is designed to be intentionally lightweight, as it interacts with the blockchain by only fetching and downloading the data, that is absolutely necessary.
-This includes block headers, block filters, and the full blocks that contain transaction data directly associated with the wallet.
+This includes block headers, block filters, and the full blocks that contain transaction information directly associated with the wallet.
 As you can imagine, this reduces the size, setup, and sync times considerably from hours to minutes.
-In Decred’s case, the required storage space of a fully validating node is approximately 12 GB while its SPV counterpart is approximately 0.2 GB.
+In Decred’s case, the required storage space of a fully validating node is approximately 12 GB, while its SPV counterpart is approximately 0.2 GB.

+## How does Decred’s SPV work (a simple example)

+Imagine we are a light wallet.
+Our job is to track user's funds, more specifically to track addresses and transactions (having those we can compute the balances).
+Where do we get the data from?
+The blocks.
+We need data from the blocks.
+But we have restrictions.
+Since we want to be light and fast, we would rather not download and store the entire blockchain.
+We also would like to be private and secure, so we can't ask centralised servers "give me data for this address" as it would help them map our stuff.

+So we require some smart way to get data from the blocks to meet those restrictions.
+Here's what Decred does:
+*  The first step is to identify which blocks have our data.
+We connect to full nodes directly and download these tiny smart pieces of data called "filters", one filter for each block.
+* Why "filters", what are we "filtering"?
+We are filtering blocks.
+* For each filter, we take our wallet data and throw it at the filter to see if its associated full block has any data we're interested in.
+* If the answer is no, we skip that block, never download or process it (“e.g. filter it out”).
+* If the answer is yes, the block associated with the filter has something relevant for our wallet, with a very high probability.
+* So we move to the second step — fetch that full block, find our data in it, possibly discover new addresses/transactions that we need to track, and update our records.
+* Then we move to the next filter and repeat the process for every block in the blockchain.

+In essence, we "filter through" a very lightweight reflection of the full chain, and fetch our data as we discover where it is.

 ## Compact Block Filters